gwendall/way.js/README.md

 ## Functions ##

-You can also call independently some functions to interact with your stored data.
+Everything should be done for you from the HTML tags.
+But if necessary, you can also use helper functions to interact with your stored data and DOM elements.

-By default, options are read from the HTML tags of the elements.
+Note: By default, options are read from the HTML tags of the elements.
 Set the "options" parameter (optional) to overwrite them.

 **$(element).toStorage(options)**